Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Ongoing Inspections and Oversight

-While the property is in REAP, LAHD conducts follow-up inspections to track progress on repairs.
-The property remains under city oversight until all violations are cleared and the property passes a final compliance inspection.
+While in REAP, LAHD conducts follow-up inspections to track repair progress.
+The property remains under city oversight until all violations are corrected and compliance is verified.

 5